 Munich is home to one of the most famous beer halls in the world, the Hofbräuhaus.
 Established in 1589 as the Royal Brewery of the Kingdom of Bavaria, the Hofbräuhaus is an essential part of Munich’s culture and cuisine, treasured by tourists and locals alike.

 After leading the beer scene in medieval times, corporate breweries slowly crushed the little guys in Germany.
-For a time, only mass-produced Berliner Pils or foreign beers like Beck's were commonly on offer.
-And that fit the clientele who was happy to walk in to any kneipe (bar) and simply ask for a Pilsner —whatever that may be.
+For a time, only mass-produced Berliner Pils or foreign beers such as Beck's were commonly on offer.
+And that fits the clientele who was happy to walk into any kneipe (bar) and simply ask for a pilsner—whatever that may be.

 One of the best places to enjoy your handcrafted beer is in a German beer garden, sitting at long wooden tables, shaded by century-old chestnut trees.
 You aren't experiencing a true German summer without a visit.

 So what traditional food should you try?
-How do you find a good table, and can you also bring your own pick-nick?
-Find the answers and more in our German beer garden special.
+How do you find a good table, and can you also bring your own picnic?

-According to the purity law of 1516, German beer is only made with 4 ingredients—water, hops, malt, and yeast -, but that doesn't mean that all German beer tastes the same.
-You can wet your whistle with 5,000 types of beers.
-This about.com guide to beer gives you a great overview of the vast German beer scene.
+According to the Purity Law of 1516, German beer is only made with four ingredients—water, hops, malt, and yeast—but that doesn't mean that all German beer tastes the same.
+You can wet your whistle with more than 5,000 types of beers.

 Also note that in a country of tradition, a brand-new beer scene is making a splash.
 Craft brewing has arrived and taken the reins back from major brewers.
 Small, craft brewers have popped up around the country and are re-inventing German beer.

-The famous Oktoberfest is a colorful celebration of German beer, culture and cuisine.
-Get a taste of Bavaria in over 30 Oktoberfest beer tents, each one proudly serving different local beers, which were handcrafted in some of Bavaria’s finest breweries.
+The famous Oktoberfest is a colorful celebration of German beer, culture, and cuisine.
+Get a taste of Bavaria in more than 30 Oktoberfest beer tents, each one proudly serving different local beers, which were handcrafted in some of Bavaria’s finest breweries.
 Don't forget to taste some of the delicious food and sweets served at this event.

 Beer and Oktoberfest Museum